Managing online passwords

 Micklitz: Google has been using artificial intelligence for quite some time now.

 Risher: The technology was incorporated into our email service, Gmail, from the very start.
 Google even developed its own machine learning library called TensorFlow, which facilitates the work of programmers involved in machine learning.
-Gmail in particular benefits from TensorFlow, as it provides a valuable service when it comes to recognizing typical patterns.
+Gmail, in particular, benefits from TensorFlow, as it provides a valuable service when it comes to recognising typical patterns.

 Can you explain how this pattern recognition works?

-Risher: Let’s say we observe suspicious activity among several users that we can’t categorize.
+Risher: Let’s say we observe suspicious activity among several users who we can’t categorise.
 A self-learning machine can compare these events and, in the best-case scenario, detect new forms of fraud before they even start to spread online.

 Photographs: Conny Mirbach